SKShah36/sysml-statemachine/README.md

 13.2.
 Run the plugin.
 This should generate an artifact by <Example_name>.py
 14. Open the file.
 This is the state machine interpreter in Python.
 Run the file.
 You will see various states being traversed depending upon the guard and trigger conditions set.

+To checkout the plugin code from the root of your repository, navigate to src/plugins/PythonPlugin/PythonPlugin.
+Open __init__.py